Can You Use Hormone Therapy to Lose Weight?

 Beneficial Effects of Hormone Therapy for Weight Loss

 Calories in versus calories out.
 That’s how weight loss has always been framed amongst the medical and fitness community.
 By eating fewer calories juxtaposed with losing calories through exercise, fat and weight are supposed to drop.
 It seems like a no-brainer how that relationship between diet and exercise works for achieving weight loss.
 However, many people pursuing weight loss who’ve diligently followed the mantra “calories in, calories out” have found themselves at a plateau — at a point where all their efforts seem futile as the numbers on the scale remain steadfast and the fat still ever-present.
+You may have even fallen into the trap of fad diets such the keto diet.
+Your body’s biology has a lot to do with it.
 So how can you use hormone therapy to lose weight?

 Following the age-old wisdom of caloric expenditure may work for some but yield little to no results for others.
 What it delves down to is more significant than just committing to a diet and workout regimen or counting every calorie and macronutrient.
 For some of us, we’ll get the results as expected from adhering to that mantra, but for others, there’s a hidden force impeding weight loss: hormonal imbalances.
 Hormones are fundamentally chemical signals integral to controlling and coordinating various biological activities within ourselves; processes like sexual reproduction, growth and development, metabolism, and mood are some of the many biochemical operations governed by hormones.